wakinyanzi/resilience-rare-hydrologic-events-management-innovation-summit-2025__15/documentation/group-notes.md

 and the second major reservoir for each river.
-I want to download atmospheric (precipitation and NDVI and PRISM), streamflow (USGS water, NDWI), land cover (NLCD or ESA World Cover) and soil moisture (Palmer drought stress index or NASA SMAP) data.
+I want to download atmospheric (precipitation and NDVI and PRISM), streamflow (USGS water, NDWI), land cover (NLCD or ESA World Cover or EMIT) and soil moisture (Palmer drought stress index or NASA SMAP) data.